hillscottc/trivnode/README.md

 See build in the scripts section of [package.json](package.json).

     $ npm install
     $ npm run build
     $ npm start

 ## Database
-I fill the db using the load_mongo command of the quest django app.
+The db was originally created with the `load_mongo` command of the quest django app.
+A backup was created using `mongodump`:

+    mongodump --db trivnode --out database

+It can be restored with `mongorestore`.

+    mongorestore --db trivnode --drop database/trivnode

+Check records:

     $ mongo
     > use trivnode
     > db.clues.find()